training4developers/ng2-widgets-app/README.md

 ## NPM Scripts Command Reference

+From a terminal, in the root project folder (where package.json exists), the following commands can be executed to perform various project development tasks.

 - **npm start** - starts the web server
 - **npm test** - starts karma to run unit tests
 - **npm run clean** - remove the **dist** folder